suranapranay/mesos_challenge/README.md

 Known Issue (Edit : fixed).
 I fixed an issue with set uniquness of my machines and jobs using the comparisions between id_ for their objects.
 I did not think of this happening on time and was fixed rougly 25 minutes after the submission time.

+Added more testcases after the time was up.
+The last test case was added roughly 40 minutes after deadline.

+Added Minor logging and indents.